foundriesio/docs/source/user-guide/fioctl.rst

 Common Commands
 ---------------

-View targets
+View Targets
   ``fioctl targets list -f <factory>``
-    Lists the targets your Factory has produced so far.
+    Lists the Targets a Factory has produced so far.

   .. asciinema:: ../_static/asciinema/view-targets.cast

 List devices
   ``fioctl devices list -f <factory>``
-    Lists the devices that have connected to your Factory, along with associated metadata, such as device name, status, target and enabled apps.
+    Lists the devices that have connected to a Factory, along with associated metadata, such as device name, status, Target and enabled apps.

   .. asciinema:: ../_static/asciinema/list-devices.cast

 Set device tag
   ``fioctl devices config updates <device_name> --tags <tag>``
-    Filter the targets a device will accept by tag.
+    Filter the Targets a device will accept by tag.
 For example, to move a device from accepting 'devel' builds to 'master' builds.
 See the :ref:`ref-advanced-tagging` section for more examples.